Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Bodianus speciosus (Bowdich 1825) beautiful, “the whole fish is of a rose-colour, with shades of violet, which give it a very beautiful appearance”

-Subgenus Euhypsocara Gill 1863 eu-, well; hypso-, high; kara, head, described as having a “high” head with convexly rounded forehead
+Subgenus Euhypsocara Gill 1863 eu-, well; hypso-, high; kara, head, referring to “high” head of B. anthioides, with a convexly rounded forehead

 Bodianus anthioides (Bennett 1832) oides, having the form of: allusion not explained, presumably referring to similarity to various anthiine serranid species (e.g., those of the genus Anthias)